mbbroberg/mbbroberg.github.io/content/garden/ai-coding-agent-product-perspective.md

 ## How This Connects

-I keep coming back to treating [everything as a product](/articles/work-as-a-game-both-finite-and-infinite).
+I keep coming back to treating not everything, but [most platforms as products](https://mbbroberg.fun/garden/a-definition-of-platform-product-management/).
 These tools aren't just features.
 They're betting on different theories about how developers want to work and what they're willing to change.

-The [Product Operating Model](/articles/takeaways-from-transformed-by-marty-cagan) lens is useful here.
+The [product rather than projectl](https://mbbroberg.fun/articles/from-project-to-product-management/) lens is useful here.
 Are these solving customer problems in ways that work for the business?
 Or building features that sound good but don't change behavior?

-I suspect there's an [Explorer/Villager/Town Planner](/articles/on-explorers-villager-and-towns-planners-of-simon-wardley) pattern too.
+I suspect there's an [Explorer/Villager/Town Planner](https://mbbroberg.fun/on-explorers-villager-and-towns-planners-of-simon-wardley/) pattern too.
 Explorers might try everything and build workflows around what's possible.
 Villagers want to productize patterns.
 Town Planners need standardization and support.

 ## What's Next